arosbio/cpsign_docs/source/sections/cli/tune-scorer.md

 ## Parameter tuning β

-The smoothing factor, β, of the logarithmically normalized nonconformity measure introduced in {ref}`Nonconformity measures <nonconf_measure>` can be optimized with the tune program.
+The smoothing factor, β, of the logarithmically normalized nonconformity measure introduced in {ref}`nonconf-measure` can be optimized with the tune program.
 This is done slightly different than with the *C* and *gamma* values, here you can simply add a list of β values that you wish to test (given that you have set the logarithmically normalized nonconformity measure in a regression case):